FAMILY MEDICATION TRACKER

 Some apps let you “share” a reminder with a family member.
 That is not the same as a shared inventory.
 Look for an app where multiple users can see, add, and edit the same medicine list.

-2. Dependent profiles (wards)
+2. Care recipient profiles

 3. Caregiver role